michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0059.md

 - v: be in contradiction with
 - v: be resistant to
 ### Family
-contradict: contradicted, contradicting, contradiction, contradictory, contradicts+;contradiction: contradictions, self-contradiction;contradictoriness: contradictorinesses;contradictory: contradictories, contradictorily, contradictoriness, self-contradictory
+- contradict: contradicted, contradicting, contradiction, contradictory, contradicts+
+- contradiction: contradictions, self-contradiction
+- contradictoriness: contradictorinesses
+- contradictory: contradictories, contradictorily, contradictoriness, self-contradictory
 ### Examples
 - Therefore, Stanley said, Christians wrestling with parts of Scripture that seem to contradict themselves or modern science need not abandon the faith.
 - The AIT said the transit did not contradict the “one China” policy.